hexeguitar/ESP32_TFT_PIO/Examples/CYD28_BaseProject/README.md

 * Copy the 3 files found in the **Samples** directory onto an SD card and plug it in.
 * Press buttons to play samples, try TTS speech systhesis, stream an audio file or web radio.
 * commands are ececuted in `gui.cpp` file in function `event_handler_btnsAudio(lv_event_t * e)`

+### Using I2S DACs
+An external DAC like the PCM5102A or the 3W amplifier MAX98357A can be added at the cost of the onboard RGB Led.
+GPIO4, GPIO22 and GPIO27 are used to create an I2S DAC bus.
+In order to enable in in the software, uncomment the `-DUSE_I2S_DAC` build flag in the `platformio.ini` file.

 ### Note
 **OGG Vorbis and FLAC decoders will work only with PSRAM mod installed.
 Streaming audio might also be problematic due to not enough RAM available for buffers.**